40 Best Tips For Dressing Well in Your 40s

-If you’re in your 40s, you probably have your own signature look and sense of style.
-That’s great, because, well, you should have your own signature look and sense of style.
-And while we’d never tell you to throw out any of your most beloved threads, there are plenty of rules you need to know—and style tips you should bear in mind—if you want to look your best in your fifth decade.
+If you're in your 40s, you probably have your own signature look and sense of style.
+That's great, because, well, you should have your own signature look and sense of style.
+And while we'd never tell you to throw out any of your most beloved threads, there are plenty of rules you need to know—and style tips you should bear in mind—if you want to know how to dress over 40.

 That's why we've laid out the greatest tips for looking your best in your 40s, from avoiding cargos (sorry, fellas!) to making sure you don't wear your Lululemon gear literally everywhere (sorry, ladies!).
 And for more advice for looking great: be sure to steer clear of the 30 Ugliest Dresses of the Last Year.